Skip to content

 Installation

 First, install ast-grep.
-It is distributed by npm, cargo and homebrew.
+It is distributed by npm, cargo, homebrew and macports.
 You can also build it from source.

 shell